SnowEx/snowexsql/docs/contributing.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-snowXSQL could always use more documentation, whether as part of the
+snowexsql could always use more documentation, whether as part of the
-official snowXSQL docs, in docstrings, or even on the web in blog posts,
+official snowexsql docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Adding an Upload Script